 When you consider that car ownership and maintenance can cost as much as $9,000 a year, it’s no wonder why more and more people are using car sharing services.
 When Zipcar got started in 2000, they had four cars in one location.
 Now they are in over 300 countries around the world and have over 12,000 vehicles.
-Over 900,000 people use ride sharing services and if you’re a regular user you likely want to find the best service for you.
-While Zipcar has been around the longest, GM has now entered the carsharing game with Maven.
-You can read our Zipcar review, here, but in a comparison of Zipcar vs Maven how do the two services stack up?
+Over 900,000 people use ride-sharing services and if you’re a regular user you likely want to find the best service for you.
+While Zipcar has been around the longest, GM has now entered the car-sharing game with Maven.
+You can read our review of Zipcar, here, but in a comparison of Zipcar vs Maven how do the two services stack up?

 The Signup Process with Zipcar vs Maven

 Sign up for both Zipcar and Maven is relatively easy.
 You can sign up online or you can use the smartphone app.
 Either way, you will need the app once you begin reserving cars.
-During signup you will be charged the annual fee or application fee for both companies.
-Maven offers a free lifetime membership, which begins when you sign up.
+During signup, you will be charged the annual fee or application fee for both companies.
+Maven offers a free lifetime membership, which begins when you sign up and if you use this link, $20 off your first reservation.
 Zipcar charges a $25 application fee, but if you use this link you’ll get a $25 credit, essentially erasing your application fee!

 Signup includes some basic information.
 Whether you go with Maven or Zipcar, signup does not mean you’re approved to drive.
 Before you can be approved, both companies will check your driving record to ensure that you’re a safe driver.
 If you’ve had few problems on your driving record you should be approved immediately.
 That said, both companies reserve the right to approve or deny anyone on an individual basis.